 THE BOTTOM LINE: Our conference is designed to help them prior to beginning their law school careers so they can have the key “insider” information and encouragement they need to help them to better understand what it really takes to be successful in their quest to become lawyers.

-Attracted 180 ABA-approved law schools, the majority of U.S. law schools (There are 202 ABA-approved law schools.)
+Attracted over 180 ABA-approved law schools, the majority of U.S. law schools

-Hosted over 240 mock law school classes, clinics, workshops, panels, and other sessions.
+Hosted over 250 mock law school classes, clinics, workshops, panelists, and other sessions

-Featured 40 keynote speakers, 65 special guest speakers, 400+ community leaders, law students, lawyers, law school administrators, and judges who have served as featured panelists, moderators, workshop presenters, and advisors.
+Featured 47 keynote speakers, 99 special guest speakers, and 500+ community leaders, law students, lawyers, law school administrators, and judges who have served as featured panelists, moderators, workshop presenters, and advisors/mentors

 “Aspiring Black law students need safe spaces that foster ambition, curiosity, and networking to meet our unique needs in this journey.
 The National Black Pre-Law Conference provides that space every year, coupled with unparalleled resources to support the transition into law school.
 Black Pre-Law empowers students to become advocates for those spaces beyond the conference.”